|Guide||♦||64 Triplogs||3 Topics|

 Bear Canyon Lake is not directly accessible by vehicle (there's no boat ramp).
 Still, vehicle access to two parking areas on the lake's west side along Forest Road 89A is available.
 From either parking area, well marked and maintained trails lead down a steep slope, switchbacking about 1/4 mile down 150 vertical feet to the shoreline.

 The areas near the parking lots tend to have more people enjoying the shore, so if you're looking for solitude, pick a direction and start walking.
 I headed south toward the head of the lake.
 The trail is easy to follow and gets plenty of traffic.
-Because the lake is in a fairly steep canyon, most of the trail is not on level ground, but on the steep slopes leading into the lake.
+Because the lake is in a fairly steep canyon, most of the trail is not on level ground but the steep slopes leading into the lake.

 Despite the slope, the hiking is easy, with few obstacles and good footing.
 At the south end of the lake, the terrain flattens out, and the trail passes through an open grassy meadow and the two drainages that feed the lake.
 Between the drainages is a beautiful point with a lone Aspen tree overlooking the lake.
-There are signs here indicating that camping is prohibited, though a couple of fire rings show that not everybody has always followed these rules.
+Signs indicate that camping is prohibited, though a couple of fire rings show that not everybody has always followed these rules.
 There's a spur trail here that leads up the hill to the south and a vehicle access point at the end of FR208.